SummaryRead the full fact sheet

 - You may need to reduce the serving size of your meals and snacks, as eating too much can lead to weight gain and make diabetes harder to manage.

 - Choose reduced-fat or low-fat dairy products.
 Look for those with the least amount of added sugar.
+Greek yoghurt with fresh fruit is a good choice.

 - Choose lean meats and alternatives, such as skinless chicken and turkey, fish, eggs, legumes (beans, lentils), tofu and nuts.